earacena/Chip-8-Emulator/README.md

 # CHIP-8 Emulator

-A simple emulation of the CHIP-8 interpreted language written in C++.
-Used Cowgod's technical reference [1] for opcode implementations.
+An emulation of the CHIP-8 interpreted language with a debugger/disassembler written in C++.

 ## Controls (case-sensitive)